Rasmus Højlund: International career

 In September 2022, Højlund played his first international matches for Denmark against Croatia and France during the UEFA Nations League, debuting against the former opponent on 1 September.
 On 23 March 2023, he made his first international start, scoring a hat-trick in a 3–1 victory against Finland during the UEFA Euro 2024 qualifying, his first goals for his country.
 He ended the qualification phase as Denmark's top-scorer with seven goals.
 Højlund was selected for Denmark's UEFA Euro 2024 squad, debuting in their opening fixture against Slovenia.

 Personal life

-His younger twin brothers, Emil and Oscar, are both footballers with Emil currently playing for 2.
-Bundesliga side Schalke 04 and Oscar for Bundesliga club Eintracht Frankfurt.
+Rasmus's younger twin brothers, Emil and Oscar Højlund, are both professional footballers.